 Though Circle covers popular currencies, the app is still missing almost 200 more from around the globe.
 Unfortunately, this lack of variety is the same problem most payment apps suffer from.
 If digital wallets are to become behemoths in international transfers, they need to support payments in many more countries.

 Additionally, payment apps are still somewhat reliant on banks.
 Take Venmo: Your app-to-app transfer may be completed instantly, but your recipients probably can’t spend the money until they get it off the app.
 That involves a one- to three-day transfer to a bank account.

 So, mobile apps aren’t always faster than traditional money transfer options.
 They’re beaten handily by Western Union, for example, which can complete a cash transfer in just minutes.

 Digital wallet providers shouldn’t give up hope in the international money transfer market.
 In fact, they’re the ones to watch out for.
 As the competition heats up, mobile app providers will add more currencies to their stables, making them increasingly attractive for international transfers.

-The future of digital wallets and instant payments
+What does the future hold for digital wallets and instant payments?

 Just as many of us use credit cards for everything now, in the future it’ll be normal to buy everything with your phone.
 The fact that millions of stores already accept Apple Pay suggests that millions more will soon embrace digital payments.